 Options may sound complicated but are simple concepts.
 At their most basic, an option is just a contract with a set expiration date.
 This contract provides the bearer the right, but not the obligation, to be able to purchase or sell a particular asset at a specified price within an established timeframe.

 The price at which the underlying asset will be sold or purchased is the strike price.
 However, you should note that it is not essential for the options bearer to buy or sell anything because options are not an obligation but a right.
+In other words, the owner of an option has, well, the option to buy or sell the underlying security, depending on the type of option.
 The cost of the option itself is called the premium.

 Options are of two main types: call options and put options.
 A call option gives the bearer the right to buy an asset at a specified price within a certain period.
-A put option, on the other hand, allows him to sell his stock at the strike price within the timeframe established.
+A put option, on the other hand, allows her the ability to sell his stock at the strike price within the timeframe established.

 The Long Call Option Strategy